Week 6 — Development practice retrospective

 - create a few gamedev-related alerts on Hacker News with alerthn

 I spend maybe 20-30 minutes on catching up on these every day, and the rest I just delete.
-I try and spot the timeless items, like game design gems, or insightful interviews with designers.
+I try and spot the timeless items, like game design gems, or insightful interviews with designers, and I bookmark those.

 Figure out what it is I really want to do